 6º Mobilize and sensitize communities.

-The target audience are individuals and families in a situation of vulnerability and social risk.
+The target audience is formed by individuals and families in a situation of vulnerability and social risk.

 The Peti involves cash transfers, social work with families, and the provision of socio-educational services for children and adolescents in a child labor situation.